-The website navigation is the key path for users to explore the website content, and it is also an important reference for search engines to understand the website structure.In AnQiCMS, you can flexibly set and manage the top and bottom navigation menus of the website to meet different design and functional requirements.
+The website navigation is the key path for users to explore the website content, and it is also an important reference for search engines to understand the website structure.In AnQiCMS (AnQiCMS), you can flexibly set up and manage the top and bottom navigation menus of the website to meet different design and functional needs.

-Part One: Configure the Navigation Menu in the Backend
+Part 1: Configure the navigation menu in the backend

-In the Anqi CMS, the navigation menu settings are concentrated in the "Background Settings
+In Anqi CMS, the navigation menu settings are concentrated in the "Background Settings" area of the backend, specifically the "Website Navigation Settings" feature.

 1. Manage navigation categories

-The AnQi CMS allows you to create multiple independent navigation categories, which is very useful for managing menus at different locations (such as, main navigation, footer navigation, sidebar navigation).
+AnQi CMS allows you to create multiple independent navigation categories, which is very useful for managing menus at different locations (such as main navigation, footer navigation, sidebar navigation).

-1. Visit navigation category:After logging into the back-end, find the 'Navigation Settings' under the 'Back-end Settings' menu.
-You will see an option for 'Navigation Category Management.'
+1. Access the navigation category:After logging into the backend, go to the "Backend Settings" menu under "Navigation Settings", and you will see an option for "Navigation Category Management".

-• By this method, you can create exclusive navigation structures for different areas of the website, which is convenient for management and maintenance.
+• In this way, you can create exclusive navigation structures for different areas of the website, making it convenient for management and maintenance.

 After selecting or creating a navigation category, the next step is to add specific navigation links to the category.
 Each navigation link can be configured in detail:

-• Display Name:These are the texts that users see on the website's front page.
-They should be concise, clear, and accurately reflect the content of the links.
+• Display name:This is the text that users see on the website front-end, it should be concise and clear, accurately reflecting the content of the link.
 For example, 'About Us', 'Product Center'.

-• Subheading Name:If your design requires, you can display a secondary title below the main title, for example, 'Products' below 'Product'.
+• Subtitle name:If your design requires, you can display a secondary title below the main title, such as 'Products' below 'Product'.

-• Navigation description:Add a short description for the navigation item, which may be used to display tips in some template designs.
+• Navigation Description:Add a short description to the navigation item, which may be used to display hints in some template designs.

-• Link type:The AnQi CMS provides three powerful link types to meet your needs for linking to different content:
+• Link Type:Safe CMS provides three powerful link types to meet your needs for linking to different content:

-• Built-in Links:Suitable for fixed pages on the website, such as the homepage, article model homepage, product model homepage, or other custom model homepages.
-After selection, the system will automatically generate links.
+• Built-in links:A fixed page for the website, such as the homepage, article model homepage, product model homepage, or other custom model homepage.
+After selecting, the system will automatically generate the link.

-• Category page link:You can directly link to the existing categories of articles, products, or single pages on your website (such as the 'Contact Us' page).
-Select the corresponding content.
+• Category page links:You can directly link to the article categories, product categories, or single pages on your website (such as the "Contact Us" page).
+Simply select the corresponding content.

-• External links:Provided the greatest flexibility, you can manually input any in-site or external URL address.
+• External links:Provided the greatest flexibility, you can manually enter any internal or external URL address.
 This is very convenient for linking to third-party services or external cooperative websites.

-• Parent Navigation:To create a dropdown menu or submenu, you just need to set the 'parent navigation' to the corresponding parent menu item when adding a submenu item.The Anqi CMS supports two-level navigation (primary menu, secondary dropdown menu).
+• Parent navigation:To create a dropdown menu or submenu, you simply need to set the 'parent navigation' to the corresponding parent menu item when adding the submenu item.The Anqi CMS supports two-level navigation (primary menu, secondary dropdown menu).

-• Display Order:Adjust the size of the numbers to control the arrangement order of navigation items at the same level.
+• Display order:By adjusting the size of the number, you can control the arrangement order of navigation items at the same level.
 The smaller the number, the earlier it is displayed.

-Build a navigation menu that meets the website structure and user needs easily in the Anqi CMS backend by following these steps.
+By following these steps, you can easily build a navigation menu that meets the website structure and user needs on the Anqi CMS backend.

-After completing the navigation settings on the back-end, the next step is to display these navigation menus on the front-end web page using template tags.
-The use of Anqi CMSnavListTags can be used to implement this feature, offering high flexibility to adapt to various complex menu layouts.
+After completing the navigation settings in the background, the next step is to display these navigation menus on the website front end using template tags.
+Anqi CMS is usednavListTo implement this feature, it has high flexibility and can adapt to various complex menu layouts.

 {% navList navs with typeId=1 %}